Tag Archives: angela basset

 Any fan of this multi-talented star will enjoy this movie despite the lack of real details.

 There are a couple of issues to consider when viewing this movie.
-It appears the scenes are reenactments, yet there is no back story and no foreshadowing.
-As a result, the movie lacks character development that indicates how Whitney became the celebrity who accidently drowned in a bathtub at Beverly Hilton Hotel room.
+It appears the scenes are reenactments, yet there is no backstory and no foreshadowing.
+As a result, the movie lacks character development that indicates how Whitney became the celebrity who accidentally drowned in a bathtub at the Beverly Hilton Hotel.
 We are not given a hint as to why and how she started taking drugs.
 I would have liked to have seen Basset take this into consideration because the story would have been more interesting.
-Of course, it is hard to get into the soul of an individual, but I am sure Whitney’s close friends and family could have provided key information.
+Of course, it is hard to get into an individual’s soul, but I am sure Whitney’s close friends and family could have provided key information.

-Yaya DaCosta as Whitney is brilliant, and she gained control of Whitney’s mannerisms.
-Her singing is without flaws and believable with vocals being performed well by Deborah Cox.
-Arlen Escarpeta who plays Whitney’s ex-husband Bobby nails the part as a celebrity hood.
+Yaya DaCosta as Whitney is brilliant, and she has mastered Whitney’s mannerisms.
+Her singing is flawless and believable, with Deborah Cox’s vocals performed well.
+Arlen Escarpeta, who plays Whitney’s ex-husband Bobby, nails the part as a celebrity.

-Viewers might quickly blame Bobby for Whitney’s demise and rightly so.
-He was the man in her life that should have protected her from the evils of stardom.
+Viewers might quickly blame Bobby for Whitney’s demise, and rightly so.
+He was the man in her life who should have protected her from the evils of stardom.
 Most of us wish he had protected her, or wish she had found refuge elsewhere in the arms of a religion or a true friend who knew how to help her.